TesteurManiak/icon_decoration/README.md

 # icon_decoration

 Add decoration capabilities for the Icon widget with shadows, borders, gradients.
+This new `DecoratedIcon` widget overlap itself with the base `Icon` widget to provide a more complete decoration system through a `IconDecoration` property.

 ## Features